-When Moses brought Israel to the promised land, he gave Israel a blessing and a curse.
-And, that blessing and curse are still active today.
-In fact, I believe that it is active throughout the world for all those who accept Jehovah as their God.
+When Moses brought Israel to the promised land, he promised Israel a blessing and a curse.
+And, that promise of a blessing and a curse are still active today.
+In fact, I believe that it is active throughout the world for all those who accept Yehovah as their God.

-If you accept Jehovah as your God, and then follow what He says, you will be blessed.
+If you accept Yehovah as your God, and then follow what He says, you will be blessed.

 However, if you claim to accept Jehovah as your God and then do NOT follow what He says, you will be cursed.